swaminathanj/ml/lab/06_lreval.md

 This is a class based implementation of linear regression code which does exactly the same thing as what you had implemented in previous lab.
 - First go through the code and understand it well
 - Execute and see how it works
-- Add the bias component for lasso regression while computing the gradient in *fit* method.
+- Add the bias component for lasso regression while computing the gradient in *updae_weights* method.
 Check the parameter and evaluation values.
 - Replace it with the bias component for ridge regression.
 Check the parameter and evaluation values.

 ```python